-Development finance is a type of advanced loan that allows developers and builders alike the opportunity to raise funds towards the initial purchase of property or land as well as providing the necessary costs for converting or refurbishing it.
+Development finance (or a development loan) is a type of advanced loan that allows developers and builders to raise funds towards the purchase price of property (or land purchase), as well as providing the necessary development costs for converting or refurbishing it.

-Unlike traditional loans, development finance works by taking the value of the completed property into consideration – with the expectation being that the value of the building will have increased by the end of the financing period.
+Unlike traditional loans, development finance loans work by taking the value of the property on completion into consideration – with the expectation being that the value of the building will have increased by the end of the financing period.

-This enables builders and investors the opportunity to facilitate some excellent, high-profit schemes that would usually be out of reach and budget, whilst receiving a greater return on their investment.
+This enables builders and investors the opportunity to undertake high-profit schemes that would usually be out of reach and budget, whilst receiving a greater return on their investment.

-- Development finance is appealing to borrowers who require funds to increase the value of a property.
+- It is appealing to borrowers who require funds to increase the value of a property.

 - Development finance offers a quick way to raise capital, with funds being made available in a matter of days.

-- Development finance enables you to cover both the purchasing cost of a property as well as contractors and materials.
+- Development finance covers both the purchasing cost of a property as well as contractors and materials.